BURLA-HARSHIT/CPP_Programs/README.md

   B)If N is a palindrome number print "Yes" ortherwise,print "No".

 5.Write a CPP Program to read two variables and print the sum of those two variables.

+6.Write a CPP Program to read two variables and print all arthmetic operations.